SonnyK33/obsidian/Japan Monetary Policy.md

 The new BOJ head said it will be appropriate to maintain negative rates and YCC for the foreseeable future (https://www.ft.com/content/b2f5a9d0-1602-4a3d-8640-1bb8d55d9166; https://twitter.com/michaelxpettis/status/1645730139265970176).
 What are the implications of this policy for the Japanese people and global liquidity.

 A weaker currency depresses imports and improves the trade balance.
 This shifts income from households to manufacturers.
-Lower interest rates also shift income from savers/depositors (housesholds) to borrowers.
+Lower interest rates also shift income from savers/depositors (households) to borrowers.
 This will lead to less consumer demand and less investment, and (I think) more consumption.
 An overall exceess of savings leads to a capital account deficit (purchasing foreign financial assets) and a current account surplus.
 Net effect is for larger trade deficits in the US, as it's forced to import the excess savings from Japan.